handihealth/C4H_dental_challenge/README.md

  The key challenge for hack teams is to map the data fields into a target openEHR JSON string (to be provided).
 That string is then passed to the Ehrscape API for persistence.

-####Key open*EHR* datatypes
+####Key openEHR datatypes
 openEHR has a very rich set of allowable datatypes.
-A full defiinition is beyond the scope of this document but developers new to this field may find the follwoing notes helpful
+A full defiinition is beyond the scope of this document but developers new to this field may find the follwoing notes helpful.

-**text / codedText**
+*  **'text'** allows the recording of simple,unformatted text. openEHR does not normally constrain the length of string.

-codedText is a commonly used datatype in openEHR systems and is a sub-class of text. i.e whereever ext is specified codedText can be used instead.
+*  **'codedText'** is a commonly used datatype in openEHR systems and is a sub-class of text. i.e where-ever text is specified codedText can be used instead.

   Codes may be 'external' e.g. SNOMED CT or 'local', where they are defined within archetypes and have the form 'atxxxxx'.

   A codedText element always includes the terminologyID, the code itself and the text of the coded concept (Rubric).
   Where a codedText item is required, allowed value(s) are expressed in the form:

 	terminologyId::code::rubric

-	e.g. local::at0007::Dentalswelling
+	e.g. local::at0007::Dental swelling

-	or   SNOMED-CT::123456::No pathology found
+	     SNOMED-CT::123456::No pathology found

-**ordinal**
-'ordinal' is a datatype which combines coded_text with a score, expressed as an integer.
+*  **'ordinal'** is a datatype which combines codedText with a score, expressed as an integer.

-*  0 Green `local::at0022::Green`
+   *  0: Green  `local::at0022::Green`
-*  1 Amber `local::at0023::Amber`
+   *  1: Amber  `local::at0023::Amber`
-*  2 Red   `local::at0024::Red`
+   *  2: Red    `local::at0024::Red`

+*  **'count'** is a simple integer.

+*  **'dateTime'** records a date or date and time using the [ISO8061 format](http://www.w3.org/TR/NOTE-datetime).

 ###The Dental Assessment dataset
 The dataset for the Dental Assessment form is defined as an 'openEHR template'.
 This is assembled  from a number of open source component 'archetypes' e.g. 'Symptom', 'Physical Examination' etc. These are brought together into a 'template' and further constrained to fit the Dental Assessment use-case.